Hymns on Nisibis — XLI

 And if he chooses to submit —

-For he does not die in vain.
+fear greatly, for he does not die in vain.

-Death peered out from within his cavern,
+Death peered out

-and when again he saw our Lord crucified,
+and when he saw again

-You shall be food for me
+You shall be my food

 instead of sweet Lazarus,

-whose taste is still in my mouth.
+whose taste is still in my mouth!
+Daughter of Jerusalem, come and see.

-A tree caught Adam for me;
+Wood caught Adam for me —

 Death opened his mouth and said:

-I went up to the mountain with Moses,
+I went up the mountain with Moses,

-for he is from the earth."
+he is dust returning to his dust, for he is from the earth."

-Satan came with his servants
+Satan came with his workers

-to see our Lord cast into Sheol,
+to see our Lord, who had been cast into Sheol,

-and to rejoice with Death, his ally.
+and to rejoice with Death, his king's son.

-came alive and went out from Sheol.
+had come to life and gone out from Sheol.

 to Death, his kinsman:

-"You have lost what you found!
+"You have not lost what you think you've lost —

-As long as Jesus is within you,
+as long as Jesus is within you,

 and mock him!